 - 1. The Prince: Nicolo Machiavelli - 2.
 The Art of War: sun Tzu - 3.
 Arthashastra: Kautalya - 4.
 The Shah Nameh: Firdousi - 5.
 The Jahangirnama Memoirs of Jahangir, Emperor of India: Wheeler Thackston - 6.
-What is management? : Joan Magretta - 7.
-Beyond the Hype: Robert Eccles and Nitin Nohria - 8.
-Great Ideas in Management: Jack Duncan - 9.
-Management Knowledge: Paul Grisseri - 10.
-Managerialism: Willard Entman - 11.
-Confronting managerialism: How the business elite and their schools threw our lives out of balance: Robert R Locke & J-C. Spencer, Zed books, 2011 - 12.
-Managerialism: A critique of an Ideology: Thomas Klikauer, Palgrave MacMillan - 13.
-The Practice of Management: Peter Drucker - 14.
-The Checklist Manifesto: Atul Gawande - 15.
-Hard facts, Dangerous Half Truths & Total Nonsense: Jeff Pfeffer and Robert Sutton - 16.
-General Managers: John Kotter - 17.
-The Future of Management: Gary Hamel - 18.
+The Conference of the birds Attar - 7.
+What is management?: Joan Magretta - 8.
+Beyond the Hype: Robert Eccles and Nitin Nohria - 9.
+Great Ideas in Management: Jack Duncan - 10.
+Management Knowledge: Paul Grisseri - 11.
+Managerialism: Willard Entman - 12.
+Confronting managerialism: How the business elite and their schools threw our lives out of balance: Robert R Locke & J-C. Spencer, Zed books, 2011 - 13.
+Managerialism: A critique of an Ideology: Thomas Klikauer, Palgrave MacMillan - 14.
+The Practice of Management: Peter Drucker - 15.
+The Checklist Manifesto: Atul Gawande - 16.
+Hard facts, Dangerous Half Truths & Total Nonsense: Jeff Pfeffer and Robert Sutton - 17.
+General Managers: John Kotter - 18.
+The Future of Management: Gary Hamel - 19.
 The Theory of Social and Economic Organization: Max Weber (Translated by A.M.
 Henderson and Talcott Parsons.
-London: Collier Macmillan Publishers, 1947). - 19.
-Industrial and General Administration: Henri Fayol - 20.
-Principles of Scientific Management: Frederic Winslow Taylor - 21.
-The nature of managerial work: Henry Mintzberg - 22.
-Managing: Henry Mintzberg - 23.
-Toward a unified theory of management: Harold Koontz - 24.
-Billions of entrepreneurs: How China and India are reshaping their futures and yours: Tarun Khanna - 25.
-From higher aims to hired hands: Rakesh Khurana - 26.
-Hot, flat and crowded: Thomas Freedman - 27.
-Straight from the Gut: Jack Welch - 28.
-The puritan gift: Kenneth Hopper & Wiliam Hopper - 29.
-Decisions Management: Frank Yates - 30.
-The Three rules: How exceptional companies think: Michael Raynor & Mumtaz Ahmed - 31.
-The rise and fall of management: Gordon Pearson - 32.
-The Age of heretics: Art Kleiner - 33.
-Seven bad ideas: How mainstream economists have damaged America and the world: Jeff Madrick - 34.
+London: Collier Macmillan Publishers, 1947). - 20.
+Industrial and General Administration: Henri Fayol - 21.
+Principles of Scientific Management: Frederic Winslow Taylor - 22.
+The nature of managerial work: Henry Mintzberg - 23.
+Managing: Henry Mintzberg - 24.
+Toward a unified theory of management: Harold Koontz - 25.
+Billions of entrepreneurs: How China and India are reshaping their futures and yours: Tarun Khanna - 26.
+From higher aims to hired hands: Rakesh Khurana - 27.
+Hot, flat and crowded: Thomas Freedman - 28.
+Straight from the Gut: Jack Welch - 29.
+The puritan gift: Kenneth Hopper & Wiliam Hopper - 30.
+Decisions Management: Frank Yates - 31.
+The Three rules: How exceptional companies think: Michael Raynor & Mumtaz Ahmed - 32.
+The rise and fall of management: Gordon Pearson - 33.
+The Age of heretics: Art Kleiner - 34.
+Seven bad ideas: How mainstream economists have damaged America and the world: Jeff Madrick - 35.
 Indispensable and other myths: Why the CEO pay experiment failed and how to fix it: Michael Dorff, University of California Press

-- 35. Bold: Peter Diamandis and Steven Kotler - 36.
+- 36. Bold: Peter Diamandis and Steven Kotler - 37.
 Management Studies in Crisis: Fraud, Deception and Meaningless Research: Dennis Tourish

 Sometimes students suggest books that they want to read and review.
 I want to see those books to ensure that that they contain an implicit theory of management that can be ferreted out in the review.
-For example, somebody wanted to review one of Nonaka's books and it was alright.
-Same for Dan Tapscott.
 The first five in this list establishes that the practice of management has a long history with varied applications.
 I instruct the students who do them to bring it out in the presentation.
 The fundamental requirement for the book review is for the student to pull out the underlying theory of management and present it.